Association for the Accreditation

 Learn more about our educational opportunities for accreditation at https://www.aahrpp.org/education-news-and-events/webinars.
 If you have additional questions, please contact AAHRPP staff or submit a question to be addressed during the Ask AAHRPP webinars.

-Does AAHRPP assist help organizations achieve accreditation?
+Does AAHRPP help organizations achieve accreditation?

 While AAHRPP does not provide standalone consulting services, organizations that pay the AAHRPP application fee in advance are eligible to receive expert staff assistance as they prepare to apply for accreditation.
 This can include review of some policies, access to webinars demonstrating how to get started, receiving priority answers to questions, and the option to schedule meetings or video conferences.